Stoney Creek, Ontario: Attractions

 In addition to the Stoney Creek, and Battlefield House, the Erland Lee Museum, site of the first Women's Institute in the World, is also in Stoney Creek.

-Branches of the Bruce Trail provide access to Battlefield Park as well as the Devil's Punch Bowl.
+Branches of the Bruce Trail provide access to Battlefield Park as well as the Devil's Punchbowl.
 The latter is marked by a large illuminated cross and offers an excellent lookout for both Stoney Creek and Hamilton.
 Other notable green spaces include Fifty Point Conservation Area, which includes camping and a small craft harbour.
-Both the Devil's Punch Bowl and the large cross mentioned above were featured in the 2006 horror film Silent Hill and can be seen during the first few scenes.
+Both the Devil's Punchbowl and the large cross mentioned above were featured in the 2006 horror film Silent Hill and can be seen during the first few scenes.
 Another movie filmed in the area was the 1998 film The Big Hit, starring Mark Wahlberg.

 On a more commercial note, the Winona Peach Festival serves up homegrown fruit, crafts and music.
 Like the peach festival, the Stoney Creek Flag Festival is also held every summer.
-The Stoney Creek Dairy on King Street, with a stylized Battlefield Monument in its logo, offered frozen treats to people in the region for decades under a variety of ownership, the current one being Ben & Jerry's.
-In 2013, the former dairy was torn down for redevelopment.
 Eastgate Square Mall straddles the former border between Hamilton and Stoney Creek.

 In 1965, the Stoney Creek Little League team became the first (and as of 2018, only) Canadian team to play in the World Championship Game.
 (It lost to Windsor Locks, Connecticut, 3–1.)